wonop-io/rush/README.md

-# Rushd
+# Rush

-Brought to you with ❤️ by [Wonop Studio](https://wonopstudio.com)

-`rushd` is short for "Rush Deployment".
+`rush` is short for "Rush Deployment".
 The key aim of this tool is to bring the development experience as close to the production experience as possible.

-`rushd` solves a few different problems:
+`rush` solves a few different problems:

 1. It compiles `x86` Docker images on `arm64` to make it possible to deploy `x86` images from Apple Silicon.
 2. Images a build by cross compiling into the target architecture.
 This makes it superfast to build your docker images.